greenm01/ec4x/docs/ec4x_specs.md

 Fighter squadrons deploy to their player's respective Task Force as independent squadrons.

-*Every* cloaked fleet must be in compliance with section 5.1.4 in order for the entire Task Force to be cloaked for combat.
-Cloaked fleets that have pre-existing orders to travel through the solar system may continue their journey if they pass a stealth roll.
+**Note**: *Every* fleet in the Task Force must be in compliance with section 5.1.4 for cloaking.
+Cloaked fleets that have pre-existing orders to move through the solar system may continue their journey if they pass the stealth check.
+If they fail, they must stop and join the Task Force for combat.

 Spacelift Command ships are screened behind the Task Force during combat operations and do not engage.